dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.6.4 =
+- Fix: Fees on deposits coming from the CoinPayments adapter were not subtracted from user balances.
+(Important!)
+- Fix: When the recipient of an internal transaction gets an email notification, the email now displays a positive amount, minus any fees paid by the sender.
+- Improve: DB table string columns are shorter.
+This allows for default Unicode collation to be used without hitting a limit on index size in MySQL < 5.6

+- Add: New introductory YouTube video added to readme file.

 = 3.6.3 =
 - Add: New filter `wallets_user_data` allows for adding data to JavaScript global variable `walletsUserData`.